 There are only few parts of Prague that are as packed with sights as Hradčany.
 It’s an area that lies roughly in front of the Prague Castle (in fact, Prague Castle takes up almost half of Hradčany), which was first inhabited in the 13th century.
 However, the very first document establishing Hradčany as a district comes from the 14th century.
 Even though it lay directly in front of the Prague Castle, it had never been a rich part of Prague.
 That all changed after the great fire of Prague in 1541, when two thirds of buildings on this side of the river burned down.

 Not many regular people had enough money to pay for restorations, therefore they sold their properties to nobles (who of course, wanted to be close to the king).
-Over the next few centuries, literally dozens of palaces were built in this area, making it a part of Prague, where the most common type of building is a palace.
+In fact over the next few centuries, literally dozens of palaces were built in this area, making it a part of Prague, where the most common type of building is a palace.

 Prague Castle (sight and a seat of Czech president)